gp03pilot/gp03pilot.github.io/conchorizshear.md

 ![aci333_2](aci333_2.PNG)\

-The values were incorporated into ACI 318-71, and have been unchanged ever since:
+The 80 psi value was incorporated into ACI 318-71 for both smooth reinforced and rough reinforced, and have been unchanged ever since:

 ![aci333_3](aci333_3.PNG)\